Archive for the ‘General’ Category

 Inexpensive Broadband in Bellingham or not?
 That is the question

-Back in Bellingham for a while – lots going on – eye operations – simple enough but with attendant healing delays before any travel.
+Over Christmas 2024, we were back in Bellingham for a while – lots going on around the turn of the year 2024-2025 – eye operations – simple enough (cataracts, both of us – now resolved) but with attendant healing delays before any travel.

 After a few emails they owned up that they have no plans to kit out our side of the Bellingham bridge… how they get away with that is beyond me – so as has been my long-term experience in rural parts of Northumberland, we’re stuck with the lack-lustre 4G option (poor signal) or something based on Openreach landlines.

-The service was to go live on December 24, 2024 – and we’re told it did – however we were also supposed to receive a modem mid-December – which we didn’t despite numerous “Chats” withthe company.
-It’s now December 28 and it’s still not here.
-I’m beginning to wonder if this is going to be another waste of time.
-Thankfully the 4G has held up well enough to get our fair share of christmas TV, always handy when the weather is poor.
+The service was to go live on December 24, 2024 – and we’re told it did – however we were also supposed to receive a modem mid-December – which we didn’t despite numerous “chats” with the company.
+December 28, 2024 – still no modem.
+By now I was beginning to think this was going to be another waste of time.
+Thankfully the 4G held up well enough to get our fair share of christmas TV, always handy when the weather is poor.

 A mild Summer 2024 in Bellingham